-- The topic may, but need not be, related to the student's future thesis topic. - A student must seek approval of the topic from the Chair of the GTC.
-A student may express a preference for University Comprehensive Examination committee members; however, the Chair of the GTC determines the ultimate composition of the committee.
-The comprehensive exam committee is composed of five members, including at least one committee member (but no more than two) who is external to the Department's complement of Training Faculty Members.
-A one-page copy of the specific aims must be distributed personally to the committee members at least eight to ten full weeks prior to the defense date or the examination will have to be rescheduled. - The Graduate School requires 30 credit hours of coursework and the Admission to Candidacy forms to be completed prior to taking the University Comprehensive Examination.
-Completing these requirements is the sole responsibility of the student. - The Graduate School guidelines stipulate that the University Comprehensive Examination is pass/fail only (see CLARIFICATION OF GRADUATE SCHOOL RULES FOR EXAMINATION RESULTS below).
+- The topic may, but need not be, related to the student's future thesis topic. - The student will submit a list of potential University Comprehensive Examination committee members; however, the Program Director(s) determine the ultimate composition of the committee.
+The comprehensive exam committee is composed of five members, including at least one committee member (but no more than two) who is external to the PharMM Training Faculty (see PharMM Faculty List section).
+At least one committee member must be a sitting member of the GTC. - A one-page copy of the specific aims must be distributed personally to the committee members at least eight weeks prior to the defense date or the examination will have to be rescheduled. - The Graduate School requires 30 credit hours of coursework and the Admission to Candidacy forms to be completed prior to or concurrent with taking the University

+Comprehensive Examination.
+Completing these requirements is the sole responsibility of the student.

+The Graduate School guidelines stipulate that the University Comprehensive Examination is pass/fail only (see CLARIFICATION OF GRADUATE SCHOOL RULES FOR EXAMINATION RESULTS below).
 By University rules, Comprehensive Examinations are publicly announced.
 Thus, by definition, this is an "open" examination, that is: open to any and all University of Colorado faculty interested in attending.
 The examination does not require an audience; however, in several UCD departments, all faculty and students are either required or strongly encouraged to attend the open portion of the examination.